garrandall/popular-music-data/tracks/help-me-girl-the-outsiders.md

 ---
 Girl have you ever been hungry
 So hungry that you had no pride?
-Well i got that feeling
+Well I got that feeling
 That biting, gnawing deep inside
 It's a funny pain
-One i can't explain
+One I can't explain
 You gotta help me girl
 Oh help me girl
 'cause i'm going insane - hey hey